 You can use flax eggs at a 1:1 ratio for real eggs.
 Make a flax egg by combining 1 tbsp of ground flaxseed with 3 tbsp of water and leaving it to sit for 5 minutes until it becomes gelatinous.
 Then mix into your batter as you would regular eggs.

-If your fritters are falling apart, it could be because you haven’t used enough of a binding ingredient, or you are not allowing the fritter to cook through well enough before flipping.
+If your fritters are falling apart, it could be because you need to use more of a binding ingredient or not allow the fritter to cook through well enough before flipping.
 Consider adding an extra flax egg or leaving for a full 4 minutes on the first side or until the fritter is nearly cooked through before flipping.

 Watch me make these corn fritters